 - Certificate in User-Centered Design (UCD)

 These programs give students the opportunity to pursue areas of specialization, attend classes while working, and earn a degree in the day or evening.
-Since HCDE is part of the College of Engineering, students earn an engineering degree and often start with a strong foundation in math and science, knowledge that is increasingly important in society and industry today.
+Because HCDE is within the College of Engineering, students earn an engineering degree and often start with a strong foundation in math and science.

 The department offers a wide range of courses, some required and some elective.
 Class sizes are small, so students work closely with faculty members and other students.
-HCDE expands its course offerings with carefully selected joint listings with other departments across campus, and offers students specialized learning through design projects and internships, in which students work with a client to design and deliver a product.
-HCDE also offers a directed research program in which students work in small teams side by side with faculty to conduct hands-on research and often publish the results.
+HCDE expands its course offerings with carefully selected joint listings with other departments across campus, and offers students specialized learning through design projects and internships with industry partners.
+HCDE also offers a directed research program in which students work in small teams side-by-side with faculty to conduct hands-on research.